AngusMcLure/FSANZ-ANU-Foodborne-Illness-Costing/README.md

 The development of this code was commissioned by Food Standards Australia New Zealand (FSANZ), conducted by Angus McLure at the Australian National University.

 This code was used to calculate the estimates presented in the [FSANZ report]( https://www.foodstandards.gov.au/publications/Documents/ANU%20Foodborne%20Disease%20Final%20Report.pdf) *The annual cost of foodborne disease in Australia* (published 2022).
+The model and results are soon to appear as a [peer-reviewed journal article](https://home.liebertpub.com/publications/foodborne-pathogens-and-disease/108) in *Foodborne Pathogens and Disease*.

 # Updating Data